 Working Papers

-Effects of Minimum Wage on the Formal and Informal Sector: Evidence from Vietnam - Job Market Paper
+Effects of Minimum Wage on the Formal and Informal Sector: Evidence from Vietnam

 Abstract: This paper investigates the impacts of minimum wage policies in developing countries with a high share of people working in the informal sector, which is not covered by labor regulations.
 I exploit the 2008 introduction of regional variation in minimum wage levels in Vietnam and use individual-level survey data from 2004 to 2014 to examine the effects on employees in the formal and informal sectors.
 Using an event study design, this paper reveals a significant increase in labor force participation four years after an increase in the minimum wage, mainly driven by increased in informal employment.
 However, I observe negative short-run effects on formal sector employment, and fewer working hours in workers' primary jobs.
 I also find an increased likelihood of formal workers having informal secondary jobs.
 However, I do not observe any consistent reallocation of workers between formal and informal sectors across sectors and in and out of the workforce.